Team997Coders/BB2018BallFindingVision/FocusUF/readme.md

 It would be great to unify this project to work under all platforms, since this requirement exists everywhere.

 This project does not use gradle for building.
 To build, do `dotnet build`.
 To run, do `dotnet run`.

+# Credits

+This project was based on the work [here](https://github.com/anotherlab/FocusUF) but was converted to build with VSCode.